-Yup, another dang key took flight.
+Yup, another key took flight.
 Thankfully, we were able to find it.
-Unfortunately this is putting a huge kink in our plans to stay off the beaten path.
+Unfortunately this put a huge kink in our plans to stay off the beaten path.
 It appears that everything it too loose, and will work itself out in short order when traveling bumpy roads.
 Tomorrow, we’ll pass through some larger towns, and I’m crossing my fingers that I can MacGyver something up in the Home Depot parking lot to hold it all together.
 That is if Napa doesn’t have the parts I need (All ready tried the other parts stores in town with no luck).

-So while this sucks, its not the end of our trip, it just means we’ve got to stick to paved roads (boo!).
+So while this isn’t cool, its not the end of our trip, it just means we’ve got to stick to paved roads (boo!).
 Hopefully I can get something going, otherwise it’ll be a huge disappointment to drive this thing all the way out here and not be able to play with it.

 Since playing off road went off the agenda today, we took to the pavement and ran up Bear Tooth Highway for a bit.
 This is supposedly the “most scenic highway in the US”.
 I don’t know how the rated it as such, but it was a pretty drive.